Never let them see you sweat.

 Apparently the phrase, “Never let them see you sweat” came from a 1984 Gillette company deodorant commercial.

 It’s a great phrase.
-When I was younger, it was a popular cultural saying in some circles.
+When I was younger, it was a popular cultural saying.
 The idea was used for much more than a deodorant.
-If you want to really be a man…never let them see you sweat.
-If you want to display courage…never let them see you sweat.
-If you want to lead well…never let them see you sweat.
+If you want to really be a man – never let them see you sweat.
+If you want to display courage – never let them see you sweat.
+And, perhaps even, if you want to lead well – never let them see you sweat.

-Sadly, that phrase or mindset has carried over to some schools of leadership today.
+Sadly, the phrase or mindset has carried over to the minds of some leaders today.
 Many leaders are afraid to be discovered for their inefficiencies and shortcomings.

-Here’s the bottom line with leading well today:
+Here’s the bottom line with leading well, in my opinion.

 You better let them see you sweat!

-Leadership today is more about being real with people.
+Leadership is more about being real with people.
 It’s admitting failure.
 It’s being transparent about weaknesses.
-It’s not covering up flaws…it’s exposing them so others can learn from them.
-It’s being willing to say, “I don’t know how” or “That’s not my area of expertise.”
-It’s even a willingness to say, “I’m afraid” or “I need help with this one”.
+It’s not covering up flaws – it’s exposing them so others can learn from them.